- Explore temples and tombs of the ancient Pharaohs

 - The Western Desert

-Cairo is Egypt's capital and the largest city in Africa.
+Cairo is the capital of Egypt and the largest city in Africa.
 Highlights include the Great Pyramids of Giza, the Egyptian Museum and Khan El Khalili Bazaar.

 Aswan, formerly known as Nubia, has a unique heritage and outstanding World Heritage Sites, including the Temple of Philae and Abu Simbel in the south.